top of page

 About

-Jennifer also researches college pedagogy and learning analytics.
-She co-edited the book Teaching Environmental Literacy across the Curriculum and Across Campus (2010).
-She was president of the International Society for the Scholarship of Teaching and Learning and co-edits the book series on Scholarship of Teaching and Learning.
-A Student Learning Analytics Fellow and Mack Fellow, she teaches graduate courses on college pedagogy and co-directs IU’s Graduate Certificate on College Pedagogy.
-She won Distinguished Service Awards from FACET and ISSOTL and the Trustees Teaching Award from Indiana University in 2018 and 2012.
+Jennifer’s latest book develops notions of how new college teachers learn to teach and become members of teaching communities—Teaching as if Learning Matters: Pedagogies of Becoming by Next Generation Faculty (2022), which won an outstanding book award from the Society for Professors of Education.
+She was president of the International Society for the Scholarship of Teaching and Learning (ISSOTL) and co-edits the book series on Scholarship of Teaching and Learning.
+At IU, she was a long-time Student Learning Analytics Fellow and also a Mack Fellow for research on teaching and learning.
+She teaches graduate courses on college pedagogy and co-directs IU’s Graduate Certificate on College Pedagogy.
+She won Distinguished Service Awards from ISSOTL and IU’s Faculty Academy on Excellence in Teaching as well as the Trustees Teaching Award from Indiana University in 2020, 2018, and 2012.

 • Twitter Social Icon